farabih7/git-papers/journal.md

-# Collection of my papers
+# Collection of our papers

-Written by: Robby
+Written by: Robby, and John !

 ## Introduction